ricardojoserf/writeups/kioptrix5/README.md

 ![Screenshot](images/9.png)

-There is a vulnerability relate to pchart:
+There is a vulnerability related to pchart:

 ![Screenshot](images/10.png)